 Failure to cite references can be construed as plagiarism.
 Plagiarism is the act of using someone else's ideas in your paper without giving them credit for them.
-Plagiarism is a serious offense, which can result in expulsion.
+Plagiarism is a serious offense, which can result in expulsion from school.
 There are several different guidelines for citing references:

 - MLA Style